cjoshidev/production-ai-engineering/README.md

 ---

-## The Journey Starts Here
+## Join the Journey

-Production AI Engineering is not a finished framework.

-It's a living engineering handbook.

-Every guide, every example, and every release moves us one step closer to answering a simple question:

-> **How do we build AI systems that are truly production-ready?**

-If you're interested in that journey, welcome aboard.
+This repository won't be built overnight.

+Neither are production AI systems.

+If you're interested in learning, experimenting, and sharing engineering practices for production AI, we'd love to have you along for the journey.